New 42 day free trial

 USPS API and Address Validation API Logo

-The USPS API isn't a single API, but a suite of dozens.
+The USPS API isn't a single API, but rather, it's a suite of dozens.
 The USPS APIs include:

 • Address APIs - Address Validation API, ZIP Code Lookup API, City/State Lookup API